K. L. Dhammajoti

 K. L. Dhammajoti (born 29 May 1949 as Lim Poi Cheng) is a Buddhist monk from Kuala Lumpur, Malaysia.
-He was ordained according to the Theravada tradition of Buddhism.
+He was ordained according to the Theravāda tradition of Buddhism.

-He is also one of the leading scholars on Sarvastivada Abhidharma. and is well known in the world of Buddhist scholarship for several contributions.
-These include some of his own personal work, such as Sarvastivada abhidharma, The Chinese Version of the Dhammapada, Entrance into the Supreme Doctrine, and Abhidhamma Doctrines and controversies on Perception.
+He has made academic contributions to Sarvāstivāda Abhidharma.
+These include some of his own personal work, such as Sarvastivada Abhidharma, The Chinese Version of the Dhammapada, Entrance into the Supreme Doctrine, and Abhidharma Doctrines and Controversies on Perception.
 He is also the founding editor of an annual academic Journal of Buddhist Studies from the Centre for Buddhist Studies, Sri Lanka.
 Currently, he is serving as the director of Buddha-Dharma Centre of Hong Kong Ltd.